 And most people living with MS, their care partners and their physicians will tell you it’s very hard to rely on the recall of symptoms to measure progression.
 Not only will symptoms be forgotten, but it is difficult to understand the potential importance of symptoms on progression or notice small increases in disability that are accumulating slowly over time.

 We are not just committed to advancing science; we believe more is needed to help transform the way MS is measured and managed.
-One such approach is to make precision monitoring a reality for people with MS and their physicians with MS-specific passive and active tests using a hand-held smartphone, which most people now carry with them at all times.
+One such approach is to make precision monitoring a reality for people with MS and their physicians with MS-specific tests using a smartphone, which most people now carry with them at all times.

 SELs may provide a marker of chronic disease activity that is not captured by conventional measures of acute MS lesions.

 The most common form of MS is relapsing MS (RMS), characterised by flare-ups of MS symptoms called relapses.
 In many cases, RMS disease progression is measured by how many relapses a person experiences in a year and/or by the worsening in overall disability which is thought to be related to relapses in this disease form.
-“To understand the full picture of progression in RMS, we have to look beyond relapses,” said Belachew.
-“Just like SELs may measure underlying disease activity beyond acute lesions, Roche is validating a new clinical measure of disability progression in RMS outside of relapses called Progression Independent of Relapse Activity.”
+“Relapses are only part of the picture in terms of progression in RMS”, said Costantino.
+“Similar to validating SELs as a measure of disease activity, Roche is also validating Progression Independent of Relapse Activity as a new clinical measure of disability progression in RMS.”

 Progression Independent of Relapse Activity (PIRA) is a measure of the disability progression that may occur outside of the influence of relapses.
 Identifying disease progression that is not related to relapse activity is important for people with RMS because this type of progression may cause irreversible decline in mobility and day-to-day quality of life.